deionlocklear/ai-ugc-content-creation-template/workshops/live_lab.md

 ### 5.3 Updating Workflow Nodes with Your Credentials

-After importing, you need to update each node to use the credentials you created in Modules 1-4:
+After importing, you need to update each node to use the credentials you created in Modules 1-4.
+The workflow contains several node types that require credential configuration:

 #### 5.3.1 Update OpenAI Nodes

+The workflow uses OpenAI for persona generation, script extraction, and Sora 2 video generation.
+Update these nodes:

+**OpenAI LangChain Nodes:**
+- **"Generate Ideal Persona"** - Analyzes product image and creates customer persona
+- **"Extract Prompts"** - Extracts and formats video script prompts

+**HTTP Request Nodes (OpenAI API):**
+- **"Generate Video With SORA"** - Creates videos using Sora 2
+- **"Get Video Creation Status"** - Checks video generation status
+- **"Download Video"** - Downloads completed videos

+**Steps to Update:**
-1. Click on any **OpenAI** node in the workflow
+1. Click on each OpenAI node in the workflow
 2. In the node configuration panel, find the **Credential** dropdown
 3. Select your **OpenAI credential** (created in Module 4.3)